andreyka/forma-ai-service/README.md

-# Forma AI
+# Forma AI Agent Service

 ![Forma AI Logo](assets/logo.png)

-Forma AI is an advanced agentic service designed to generate parametric 3D CAD models from natural language descriptions.
-It leverages a multi-agent architecture to design, code, render, and iteratively refine 3D models using the `build123d` Python library.
+Forma AI is an AI agent which generates parametric 3D CAD models from natural language descriptions.

-## How It Works

-Forma AI operates as a coordinated system of specialized AI agents, orchestrated to mimic a real-world engineering workflow.
+It is designed as multi-agent AI system which API is based on a JSON format of the [A2A](https://a2a-protocol.org/latest/specification/) protocol.

 ### Architecture